 No matter where your coverage comes from, it’s important to understand exactly what you’re getting.
 After all, the average structural defect can cost $50,000 or more to repair.
 Read on to save yourself both headache and heartache if you notice an issue with your new home.

-What Does Your Warranty Cover?
+What Does a Builder Warranty Cover?

 How Can You Make a Claim?

-If you notice a defect in your new home, consult your warranty to determine whether the problem is covered.
-Then, file your claim according to the instructions.
 If there are any conditions that could cause additional damage, such as water leaks, you should report that as well.
 Be sure to document your request in writing, even if the company provides a hotline for filing urgent requests.
+Take lots of photos.
 Send any correspondence via certified mail, and request a return receipt (so the builder can’t later claim they did not receive it).

 Your builder (or third-party company) will want to investigate your claim and determine the next steps, so do not call a repairman before you get approval.
 Sometimes, you may be offered cash in lieu of a repair or replacement.